Technight27/Paint-calculator/README.md

                          = 1.6

 But because you can't buy 0.6 of a can of paint, the **result should be rounded up** to **2** cans.

-IMPORTANT: Notice the name of the function and parameters must match those on line 13 for the code to work.

 # Example Input